4,151 (542 Seats)

 Home Kit: Red and Black

-Although a tidy and well kept ground, it has a smaller feel to it than some other grounds in the Division.
-On one side is the smart looking Main Stand.
+Although Priory Lane is a tidy and well-kept ground, it has a smaller feel to it than some other grounds in the Division.
+On one side is the smart-looking Main Stand.
 This covered, all seated stand, has a capacity of 542 seats.
 There are no supporting pillars, resulting in good views of the playing action.
 However, the stand runs for about half the length of the pitch and strangely has been built mostly to one side of the half way line, so that the team dugouts that are located in front of the stand, sit to one side of it, rather than as you would expect in the middle.
-Opposite is a a small covered terrace, called the Peter Fountain Stand, that extends again for around half the length of the pitch.
+Opposite is a small covered terrace, called the Peter Fountain Stand, that extends again for around half the length of the pitch.
 In one corner this meets the River End Terrace, which is covered.
-The opposite end, the Mick Green Stand, is a small covered area which is divided into two.
+The opposite end, the Mick Green Stand, is a small covered area that is divided into two.
 The team entrance from the dressing rooms to the ground runs out from this end, splitting the terrace.
+During the Summer of 2016, the Club installed a new 3G artificial playing surface.

 In the rare occurrence that fans are segregated, then away supporters are housed in the River End Terrace at one end of the ground.
 This terrace, although only a few steps high, does at least have some cover.
 The stewarding is fairly relaxed and normally a hassle free day out.
 The Club provide their own catering which includes the usual fayre of Cheeseburgers, Burgers, Hot Dogs, Chips etc.. but alas no pies!
 A popular away trip as many decide to make a weekend of it at the seaside.

-The nearest station to the ground is Pevensey & Westham, which is around a mile and half away.
+The nearest station to the Priory Lane ground is Pevensey & Westham, which is around a mile and half away.
 However, it is not served by any practical public transport that can take you to the ground.
 It may be more practical to head for Eastbourne station instead.
 Although Eastbourne Station (which is served by trains from London Victoria) is around four miles away from the stadium, it does have public transport links and a taxi rank, whereas Pevensey & Westham does not.
-As Jim Burgin explains; 'Fans who come by train should get off at Eastbourne Station, walk 50 yards into town centre and catch the Eastbourne Loop 11 bus, going Eastbound towards Langney.
-This bus passes the ground and can be caught in the town centre outside Argos on Terminus Road (Stop L).
-Ask for a dayrover which is currently £3.70 this will act as a return ticket.
+As Jim Burgin explains; 'Fans who come by train should get off at Eastbourne Station, walk off the platform and aim for the new exit at the one o'clock direction.
+Turn left at the taxi rank and to the new bus stop.
+This avoids the need to go into the town centre.
+Catch the Eastbourne Loop bus, going towards Langney.
+This bus passes the ground.
+Ask for a dayrover ticket which is currently £4.50 this will act as a return ticket.
 Buses run every 15 minutes or so and the journey takes around 25 minutes.
-On a Saturday after the game has ended, the bus can be caught back into Eastbourne from outside the ground around every 15 minutes up to about 6pm.
-On evening weekdays the bus leaves at either 21:20 or 22:31 to get back to the station.You can view a bus timetable on the Traveline South East website.
+On a Saturday after the game has ended, the bus can be caught back into Eastbourne from outside the ground around every 15 minutes up to about 6pm, and stops in Gildredge road directly opposite the station On evening weekdays the bus leaves at either 21:20 or 22:31 to get back to the station'..You can view a bus timetable on the Traveline South East website.
 Otherwise grab a taxi up to the ground.

 If you do decide to go to Pevensey & Westham station, then it is a ten minute train ride from Eastbourne Station.
 Turn left out of the station towards the industrial units and past the cow fields! then left at the roundabout into Priory Road to find the ground.
 Alternatively, if you have a bit of time on your hands; then turn right out of the station (towards mini roundabout) into Westham village and within a 5 minute walk you'll find the 'Swan' fish and chip shop and the 'Heron' pub and also Pevensey Castle (which charges a small admittance fee).
 Thanks to Wil Orange for providing these directions and info.